DipikaRawal/Divyang/README.md

 ---

+## 🏆 Problem Statement & Approach

+Many neurodiverse individuals, including those with ADHD, Dyslexia, Alzheimer’s, and Autism, struggle with focus, cognitive skills, and confidence-building.
+While numerous gaming platforms exist, they often come with overwhelming animations, complex interactions, and unnecessary distractions.

+---

+ ## 🛠 Why Simplicity Matters?

+Divyang is designed to be simple and easy to use—avoiding excessive animations or highly reactive elements.
+Many neurodivergent individuals find fast transitions, flashing effects, or too many interactions overwhelming.
+To ensure a stress-free and confidence-building experience, the platform focuses on:

+✅ Minimalist design – Clean UI with easy navigation.

+✅ Low sensory load – No distracting animations, only essential transitions.

+✅ Progressive learning – Encouraging users at their own pace without pressure.

+---

+## 🎯 What Makes Divyang Different?

+While various gaming platforms offer entertainment, Divyang is purpose-built to create a safe, accessible, and structured environment for cognitive skill development:

+🔹 Not just games—personalized learning tailored for neurodiverse needs.

+🔹 Confidence-building approach—starting with simple tasks and gradually increasing complexity.

+🔹 Community-driven support—helping users stay motivated and connected.

+---

 ## 🎯 Key Features
 ✅ **Engaging Learning** - Fun and interactive games designed to improve focus, memory, and problem-solving.
 ✅ **Personalized Experience** - Tailored content based on individual needs.